On this page, you will find links to a number of publications.

 - Dementia-friendly toolkit for local councils (PDF, 868 KB, 48 pages)

-Dementia Australia, Monash University and American dementia expert, Dr Cameron Camp recently partnered to produce Relate, Motivate, Appreciate.
-This set of resources, for families and carers, shows how the Montessori principles can be used to encourage positive interactions with loved ones living with dementia.
-You can download these resources below:
+Dementia Australia, Monash University and American dementia expert, Dr Cameron Camp partnered to produce Relate, Motivate, Appreciate.
+This suite of resources shows how Montessori principles can be used to encourage positive interactions with loved ones living with dementia.

 This document details Dementia Australia Vic strategic directions for the period 2014-2017.